July 24, 2017

 James M. Scott, a 1970 graduate of Saint Vincent College where he earned a bachelor of arts degree in political science, also did graduate study in government public relations at American University where he earned a graduate certificate degree.
 As a student, he was active in organizing and directing the club football program and was honored with the John J. Maloney Award for academic achievement, leadership and character and a Student Government Award for community service.
+Soon after graduating, he served on active duty in the U.S. Naval Reserve in Annapolis until 1973.
 Early in his career, he was news director and marine news editor for WNAV Radio in Annapolis, Maryland, and interviewed Ronald Reagan, Walter Cronkite, Ted Turner and other well-known personalities.
 He later served as public affairs specialist for the U.S. Army Northeast Region Recruiting Command in Ft.
 Meade, Maryland, and Deputy Public Affairs Officer for the Naval Ship Research and Development Center in Annapolis.
 Director of Congressional and Public Affairs at the Naval Surface Warfare Center in Bethesda, Maryland, where his duties were to manage the public affairs operations at one of the Navy’s premier research and development operations, he retired in 2007.
 A member of the Saint Vincent Alumni Council, he served as chairman of his class 40th and 45th reunions.
 He is active in the community and served as president of the Pines Community Improvement Association.
 He was honored with the U.S. Coast Guard Public Service Award in 1975 and 1976, the Baltimore Federal Executive Board Career Service Award for Community Relations and the Anne Arundel County Executive Citation for Boating Safety.
 He is a member of St. Andrew by the Bay Church, Annapolis, Maryland.
 He and his wife, Kathi, have two children, Sarah and Jesse.
 His hobbies include traveling, reading, skiing and daily exercise.

 John T. Weir